IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-7-problems.markdown

 navlevel: 2
 tag: atom
 prev:
-  file: atom-guide-5-toolkits
+  file: atom-guide-6-toolkits
-  title: Importing your code into Atom
+  title: Adding a toolkit to your application
 ---